MUHBA Refugi 307

 After the first bombardments, the Junta de Defensa Passiva (Passive Defence Council) was created, in addition to several Juntes de Defensa Local (Local Defence Councils), which took measures to try to deal with this lethal new military strategy.
 First of all, cellars in houses were fitted out as shelters, as was the Metro system.
 Despite the lack of resources available, the Generalitat, the City Council and the people themselves organised their defence: alarms were installed, a food, water and medicine supply service was set up, and new shelters were built, despite the scarcity of necessary materials such as iron.
 When the alarms sounded, all the lights in the city would be extinguished, and everyone had to run for their lives.
 If you did not have a shelter or a Metro station close to hand, then the best thing was to hide on Collserola or another of the city's hills.

-From Monday to Saturday: only open to groups with advance reservations.
+Monday to Saturday only open to guided groups with advance reservations (consult the prices here)

 Sundays: guided tours at 10.30, 11.30 and 12.30.

 Limited number of places available.
 We urge visitors to reserve in advance.

 Closed on public holidays

 Standard ticket: 3.50€ (for weekend events listed on the general activities programme)